 - In a sauce pan, bring the broth or water to a boil.
 Add the rice, and simmer, covered, until the rice is just a little undercooked, about 15 minutes.

 - Meanwhile, heat 3 tablespoons of olive oil in a medium saucepan over medium heat.
 Add the scallions, chopped pepper and shallots, and cook until the shallots are translucent, about 4 minutes.
 Season with salt and pepper.

 The combination of basil, raisins and orange juice give the stuffing an incredibly delicious flavor.

 - Stir in the chopped tomatoes and the raisins with their orange juice.
 Cook for about 2 minutes, stirring occasionally.

 - Add the thyme leaves, basil, parsley and pine nuts, stirring to combine.
 Stir in the cooked rice.

-- The peppers will be done when they appear shriveled up as you can see in these last two pictures.
-It's how I prefer them.
-That's when they get really tender: their skin can literally be peeled off.
-Make sure there is liquid left in the bottom of the pan.
-This way the peppers and the rice will have stayed moist through out the baking process.
+- The peppers will be done when they appear shriveled up; That's when they get really tender: their skin can literally be peeled off.
+Make sure there's always liquid left in the bottom of the pan.
+This way the peppers and the rice will stay moist through out the baking process.